 Our grants to individuals

 Are you a Lambeth resident from a low income household wanting to improve your future prospects?
-If so, you could be able to get a grant of up to £1,500 for non-childcare costs and up to £4,000 for childcare costs.
+If so, you may be able to get a grant of up to £1,500 for non-childcare costs and up to £4,000 for childcare costs.

 Our grant can help with the costs of a first degree or a first vocational (work related) qualification that has a strong likelihood of leading to work.
+These costs can include course fees; travel costs; books; special clothing; equipment; study/field trips and childcare.

 (If you already have a first degree and/or a vocational qualification (at NVQ-4 or equivalent), you do not meet our criteria for a grant.
 We are sorry we cannot help).